• Home

 • CORRECT: You can use it as an online editor—where you get spelling and grammar suggestions—an add-in for MS Word, or a Chrome extension.

-Best integrated AI grammar checker for Microsoft 365
+Best integrated grammar checker for Microsoft 365

 Microsoft Editor